TeachTheNation/Python/Courseware/01-Introduction/README.md

 **"The computer isn't stupid, it will do exactly what you tell it to.
 The computer is as stupid as you are."**

 In Teach The Nation To Code, you will hear the phrase **a computer is a stupid machine** many times.
-This is because computers will only ever do exactly what they are told to do, they cannot do any more than that by themselves.
+This is because computers will only ever do exactly what they are told to do, they cannot do any more than what you tell it to do.

 So then, why do we need computers?
 The answer is for two reasons: speed and accuracy.